Professor Saera Khan

 Biography

-Saera Khan is a social psychologist who received her PhD at Washington University in St. Louis.
-Her research explores the social cognitive processes involved in the reliance of stereotypes for judgment and the consequences of these prejudicial judgments for stigmatized groups.
+Saera Khan's research explores the social cognitive processes involved in the reliance of stereotypes for judgment and the consequences of these prejudicial judgments for stigmatized groups.
 She also studies the role of identity and culture in the formation of moral judgments.
 She teaches Psychology Practicum, Social Psychology, and Advanced Research Methods.
+Her complete CV can be accessed through the link located on this page.

 Research Areas